Murder of Joy Morgan: Early life

-Joy Morgan was born on 12 February 1998 and lived in South London with her family in her early childhood, Morgan's family struggled financially whilst she was growing up.
+Joy Morgan was born on 12 February 1998 and lived in South London with her family in her early childhood.
+Morgan's family struggled financially whilst she was growing up.
 Morgan's mother, Carol, often worked 12-15 hour shifts as a care worker.
 Morgan's uncle died of cancer in 2006 and later in 2012, her stepfather had also died of the same disease.
 In 2014, Morgan's father committed suicide.
 Some time after, Morgan began studying midwifery at the University of Hertfordshire.

 Membership of Israel United in Christ

 Shortly after the death of Morgan's father, she started to become interested in the church organisation Israel United in Christ after coming across it on the internet.
-It was reported that after joining the church it became a big part of Morgan's life and she started to distance herself from her biological family.
+It was reported that after joining the church it became a big part of Morgan's life and she started to distance herself from her family.
 Two weeks before her disappearance, Morgan described the church in a video posted on the church's social media as "like the best family that I've ever had".

 In January 2016, Morgan joined the UK branch of the organisation, which is based in Ilford, London.
-Her family reported that their relationship with Morgan became increasingly distant due to the teachings of the church she was now attending.
+Her family reported that their relationship with Morgan became increasingly distant due to the teachings of the church.
 Morgan started to target and mistreat her younger mixed-race sister, referring to her as a "demon of white-men".
 The prosecutor claimed the church has "a very particular and clear social hierarchy, with women at the church having no ranks and being referred to as 'sisters'.
 Women at the church are also required to call all men 'sir'."

 Morgan was heavily invested in the church.
 Lead Prosecutor, Mark Fenhalls, stated that Morgan "was a mainstay of the congregation, worshipping regularly and helping run the children's group".
 Morgan's mother Carol claimed that her daughter had been turned into a racist by the church, and called the church a cult.
 The US-based Southern Poverty Law Center, describes the church as a “hate group” and “a black nationalist group”.
 However, the church denies these claims.

 Disappearance and investigation

 Initial disappearance

-On 26 December 2018, Morgan was last seen alive at a church celebration in Ilford.
-On the 28 December, her phone number was removed from "a church social media chat group".
+Morgan was last seen alive on 26 December 2018 at a church celebration in Ilford.
+On the 28 December, her phone number was removed from a church social media chat group.
 Morgan was not reported missing by any members of the church, and it was not until 7 February 2019 that concerned flatmates who had not seen her since Christmas reported her disappearance to police.
 An extensive police investigation began, led by Bedfordshire Police, Cambridgeshire Constabulary and Hertfordshire Constabulary.
-Morgan's family took part in local and national media appeals but no evidence was found to suggest that Morgan was alive.
+Morgan's family took part in local and national media appeals, but no evidence was found to suggest that Morgan was alive.
 Police found no reliable indications that she wanted to leave the church, suggesting that her number had been removed by someone using her phone.